A ray of hope for the victims of hair loss

-Alopecia (sick hair loss) hair loss treatments
+Alopecia (pathological hair loss) hair loss treatments

 Other types of alopecia are:

-- The patterns of hair loss in men and women are very different; In men, hair loss generally occurs near the hairline, on the scalp or at the back of the head.
+- The patterns of hair loss in men and women are very different; in men, hair loss generally occurs near the hairline, on the scalp or at the back of the head.
 In women, hair loss occurs mainly at the front and on the top of the scalp.
 Hair loss is a huge problem in America, facing an astonishing 80 million or more men and women.

 Anti-hair loss shampoos to prevent hair loss